 Research: Theory - Overview

-Particle physics experiments at high-energy accelerators like the Large Hadron Collider (LHC) and the Tevatron allow us to study the basic laws of physics at the smallest length scales.
-The primary purpose of these machines is to look for the mechanism underlying electro-weak symmetry breaking - to test if the theoretically postulated Higgs sector of the Standard Model of particle physics exists.
-If it does not then these machines should give us insight into what else breaks electro-weak symmetry and thus gives mass to the elementary particles.
+Particle physics experiments at high-energy accelerators like the Large Hadron Collider (LHC) allow us to study the basic laws of physics at the smallest length scales.
+With the help of these experiments it was possible to proof the existence of the theoretically postulated Higgs sector of the Standard Model.
+Still the exact properties of this sector is being further investigated.
 In addition, there is hope that these experiments will be able to test ideas for completely new physics beyond the Standard Model, such as those strongly suggested by its incomplete mathematical structure. (-> Beyond the SM)

 It is a curious feature of nature that measurements on very large scales can also tell us something about the physics on the smallest scales.
 The evolution of astronomical objects, and indeed the whole Universe, depends in various ways, on the microscopic laws of nature.
 This lessen has been learned from the successfull theoretical prediction of observable cosmological properties, based on observations made in labaratory experiments and the physics inferred from these.
 The close connections between cosmology, astronomy and elementary particle physics allows for mutual benefit for these fields.
 For this reason the newer field of Astroparticle Physics combines knowledge from different fields to gain information which would otherwise not be available.
 A global, combined analysis of observational data in order to unveil fundamental physics requires a broad theoretical expertise in particle physics, astrophysics and cosmology.
 The goals of this program are to unveil the basic laws of nature, to understand the observed particles and their interactions, to uncover the nature of Dark Matter and Dark Energy (-> Dark Matter) and to study the role of neutrinos in astrophysics and cosmology.
 Examples for the ambitious theoretical efforts required for its success include the study of physics of matter at extreme temperatures and densities, in and out of equilibrium (conditions which prevail during the first few seconds after the big bang) and the study of unified theories and their implications.
 This broad theoretical enterprise also provides guidance for the long-term goals of our experimental activities as it inspires the search for new physics in laboratory experiments.